Algiers Barracks |

 Fort Banks (1861 - 1865), located in Bridge City below Labranche Canal.
 It was originally a CSA six-gun earthwork (unnamed) that was captured by the Union in April 1862 and renamed.
 FORT WIKI

-The Parapet Line (1861 - 1862), CSA earthworks built in the Metairie area along present-day Causeway Boulevard, with Camp Parapet at the southern terminus, and another small work across the river.
-The 1.5 mile long works were unfinished when the Union captured the city in April 1862.
-Camp Parapet was rebuilt and renamed Fort John M. Morgan by the Union in 1862.
+The Victor Smith Line (1861 - 1862), CSA defensive earthworks built in the Metairie area along present-day Causeway Boulevard, with the main redoubt at the southern terminus of the line, and another small work located across the river.
+In March 1862 the main redoubt was formally named Fort John M. Morgan.
+The 1.5 mile long line of works were still unfinished when the Union captured the city in April 1862.
+The main redoubt was then reworked and renamed Camp Parapet and the line renamed the Parapet Line.
 An earth-covered brick powder magazine still remains at the end of road, in a small park adjacent to the American Legion Post.
-At the north-end of the line the Union built a ten-pointed Star Fort (1).
+At the north-end of the line the Union also built a ten-pointed Star Fort (1).

 Camp Walker (1861), a CSA training camp at the Metairie horse race track.
 It was replaced by Camp Moore in Tangipahoa. (see page three)